 Myrdal is a station on the Bergen Line, meaning you can easily join the Flåm Railway by taking a train from Geilo to Bergen and getting off at Myrdal.

-When you get to Flåm, you can either take the train back again and enjoy the different views as you travel uphill, or join the Norway In A Nutshell tour and take a boat ride along the fjord before returning to Bergen or Oslo – which would be a really great end to your trip.
+When you get to Flåm, you can either take the train back again and enjoy the different views as you travel uphill, or join the Norway In A Nutshell tour and take a boat ride along the fjord before returning to spend a few winter days in Bergen or Oslo – which would be a really great end to your trip.

 What To Pack For The Ice Music Festival Norway